gerhynes/aws-notes/certified-cloud-practitioner/README.md

 You get a toll-free number, it accept inbound and outbound calls, sets up automated phone systems.
 It also offers interactive voice systems (IVS).

-**Media Connect** is a new version of Leastic Transcoder.
-It converts videos to diferent video formats, applies watermarks, and can insert clips into videos.
+**Media Connect** is a new version of Elastic Transcoder.
+It converts videos to different video formats, applies watermarks, and can insert clips into videos.

 ### Elastic Transcoder vs MediaConvert
 Both services transcode videos to streaming formats.

-Elastic Tarnscoder is the older service.
+Elastic Transcoder is the older service.
 Some legacy customers still use it for APIs or workflows not available on MediaConvert.

 AWS Elemental MediaConvert is a more robust transcoding service that can perform various operations during transcoding.
 It also has a more fully-featured UI.